hbracarense/AIDS-QUAIDS-food-demand-modelling-effects-of-a-tax-reform/README.md

-# QUAIDS–DiD Modeling of Brazilian Food Demand under Tax Reform Scenarios
+# QUAIDS Modeling of Brazilian Food Demand under Tax Reform Scenarios

 > Code, data, and replication materials for an anonymized academic article submitted for international peer review.

 ## Abstract (blinded)
 This repository provides the full analytical pipeline for modeling the Brazilian food demand system before and after a tax reform.
-The analysis combines a Quadratic Almost Ideal Demand System (QUAIDS) to estimate price and income elasticities by food groups, followed by a Difference-in-Differences (DiD) inference to evaluate potential effects of tax reform scenarios on consumption and expenditure patterns.
+The analysis combines a Quadratic Almost Ideal Demand System (QUAIDS) to estimate price and income elasticities by food groups.
 All data are based on the *Household Budget Survey (POF 2017–2018)* and anonymized sociodemographic variables.

 ---